Spin(7) metrics from K\"ahler Geometry: Introduction

-Our construction, in the $\C^\times$ action case recovers the Apostolov-Salamon construction in the special situation when $N^8$ is the product of a $G_2$ manifold $L^7$ and a circle.
+Our construction, in the $\C^\times$ action case recovers the results of \cite{Apostolov2003} in the special situation when $N^8$ is the product of a $G_2$ manifold $L^7$ and a circle.
 The key point of our construction relies on the fact that the K\"ahler assumption on $P^6$ implies that $M^4$ is endowed with a holomorphic symplectic form $\om_2+i\om_3$.
-In \cite{Apostolov2003}, one of the $S^1$ bundles was determined by the cohomology class $[\om_2]\in H^2(M,\mathbb{Z})$, ignoring factors of $2\pi$, and in our case we can construct an additional $S^1$ bundle using $[\om_3]\in H^2(M,\mathbb{Z})$ (up to finite covers).
-In fact the Apostolov-Salamon equations are simply a truncation of our $Spin(7)$ equations.
-In the simplest instance, our construction can be viewed an as extension of the Gibbons-Hawking ansatz, which gives a way of constructing $4$-dimensional hyperK\"ahler metrics, see Corollary \ref{GibbonsHawkingCor1} and \ref{GibbonsHawkingCor2}.
-Thus, this gives an elementary way of constructing $Spin(7)$ metrics starting from just a harmonic function on an open set of $\R^3$.
+The $\mathbb{T}^2$ bundle $N^8\to P^6$ is then determined, up to finite covers, by the cohomology classes $[\om_2], [\om_3] \in H^2(M,\mathbb{Z})$, ignoring factors of $2\pi$, whereas in \cite{Apostolov2003} the $S^1$ bundle $L^7\to P^6$ was determined by just one of these classes.
+In the simplest instance we can take $M^4$ to be a hyperK\"ahler manifold, then our construction can be viewed an as extension of the Gibbons-Hawking ansatz, which itself gives a way of constructing $4$-dimensional hyperK\"ahler metrics, to $Spin(7)$ metrics, see Corollary \ref{GibbonsHawkingCor1} and \ref{GibbonsHawkingCor2}.
+Thus, this gives an elementary way of constructing local examples of $Spin(7)$ metrics starting from just a positive harmonic function on an open set of $\R^3$.
 Another interesting aspect of our construction is that it can also be viewed as a special case of the $\mathbb{T}^3$ reduction of $Spin(7)$ metrics via multi-moments as described by Madsen in \cite{MadsenT3multimoment}.
 This $\mathbb{T}^3$ action is obtained in our setting by considering, in addition to the original $\mathbb{T}^2$ action, the horizontal lift of the $S^1\subset \C^\times$.
 The multi-moment map turns out to be the actual symplectic moment map for the K\"ahler reduction from $P^6$ to $M^4$.
 This shows that the name multi-moment map is indeed befitting.